Kong/docs.konghq.com/app/_hub/yesinteractive/kong-jwt2header/index.md

       required: yes
       default: false
       value_in_examples: false
       description: If enabled, claims will be removed from headers before being sent to the upstream.
-Default behavior is to pass each claims upstream in a header prefixed with X-Kong-JWT-Claim
+By default, each claim is passed upstream in a header prefixed with `X-Kong-JWT-Claim`.
     - name: token_required
       required: yes
       default: `true`